The person at the center of this case

 The APT 10 group also compromised computer systems containing information regarding the United States Department of the Navy and stole the personally identifiable information of more than 100,000 Navy personnel.

-Grand jury in the Southern District of New York indicted ZHU HUA and ZHANG SHILONG for conspiracy to commit computer intrusions, wire fraud, and aggravated identity theft
+Grand jury in U.S. District Court for the Southern District of New York indicted ZHU HUA and ZHANG SHILONG on charges of conspiracy to commit computer intrusions, wire fraud, and aggravated identity theft